chrisburnell/chrisburnell.com/src/pages/cv.md

 ## Biography

-I’m a self-taught developer driven by a passion for the front-end to create a faster and more open web for everyone.
+I’m a self-taught developer driven by a passion for the front end to create a faster and more open web for everyone.
 It’s always been important to me to keep abreast of trends on the web, and I enjoy [experimenting](https://codepen.io/{{ author.codepen }}) with these technologies to discover use-cases for my work, and I use my website as a platform to guide my learning and share what I’ve learned.
 In recent years, I’ve also become interested in content ownership online and have gravitated towards movements like [IndieWeb](https://indieweb.org).

 ## Work Experience